YannickSchini/spacetraders/README.md

 This repository contains the code I’ll use to try out [SpaceTraders.io](https://spacetraders.io/).
 Having read [the excellent Cosmic Python book](https://www.cosmicpython.com/) recently, my plan is to use this game as a testing ground for the principles of the book.
+This is also a very good opportunity to try to apply a minimal approach: only code up the minimal amount of stuff to do what I need to do.
+This should allow me to move more swiftly and avoid premature optimisation, which is something I tend to do too much.

 I’ll use Python exclusively.